Impression And Mouth Preparation

 Impression And Mouth Preparation Hamular Notch

-Supporting Structures:
+Impression Supporting Structures:

 1. Primary Stress Bearing Areas:

-• Hard palate:
+• Hard Palate:

 Impression And Mouth Preparation Hard Palate